Prajwal-Mohapatra/forest_fire_spread/knowledge/SOP.md

 ### **SOP-014: Git Commit Messages**
 ```
-Analyze the project fully, and based on the following code changes and our previous, generate a very "short", clear and informative git commit message
+Analyze the project fully, and based on the following code changes and our previous conversation, generate a very "short", clear and informative git commit message
 ```

 ### **SOP-015: Merge Conflict Resolution**